VaradAnnadate/Todo-Express-Server/README.md

 PUT /todos:/id --> Update given todo ✅

 ```
-"PUT" toggles the "completed" status for the given id
+"PUT" toggles the "completed" status of the todo for the given id
 ```

 DELETE /todos/:id --> Delete given todo ✅